spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 The characters will struggle to make any sense of the server rack itself.
 They can remove the command inhibitor with a successful DC 30 Intelligence (Investigation) check (or DC 10 if given instructions by the AI).

 Removing the command inhibitor has the immediate effect of the AI being free to choose to help or hinder the characters as it sees fit.
 There may be long-term ramifications as well.
-(See the "[What happens if the AI command inhibitor is removed?](../part-3/#what-happens-if-the-ai-command-inhibitor-is-removed%3F)" sidebar in Part 3)
+(See the “[What happens if the AI command inhibitor is removed?](../part-3/#what-happens-if-the-ai-command-inhibitor-is-removed%3F)” sidebar in Part 3)

 The AI itself can be disabled by attacking the server rack.
 It has AC 10 and 30 hit points, but attacking it will make a lot of noise and likely attract attention from nearby crew.
 A squad of 4 [**Security Guards**](../appendix-npcs/#security-guard) will arrive in five minutes.